Why You Need Chiropractic Care After A Car Accident

 Treatment after a car accident typically begins with passive modalities like massage, acupuncture, and gentle joint mobilization in the acute phase of care.
 The period of passive care varies for each individual and care will not progress to active rehabilitation until the risk of symptom regression is minimal.

 If you’ve been injured in an accident, schedule an appointment to find out more about how chiropractic care can help you.
-For Oregon drivers, evaluation and treatment is 100% covered by insurance.
+Evaluation and treatment is 100% covered by insurance